the-expanse/SideQuestWiki/Home.md

 # Welcome to the [SideQuest](https://sidequestvr.com/#/what-is-sidequest) wiki!
 ----
-Here you can find tons of info on SideQuest including an [**FAQ**](https://github.com/the-expanse/SideQuest/wiki/FAQ) section to help with the most common issues we have seen.
-Please take some time to search here if you have an issues with SideQuest its self or with Apps or Mods from or for BeatOn.
+Here you can find tons of info on SideQuest including an [**HELP**](https://github.com/the-expanse/SideQuest/wiki/FAQ) section to help with the most common issues we have seen.
+Please take some time to search here if you have an issues with SideQuest its self or with Apps/Mods you are attempting to install.

 We also have a growing [Reddit](https://www.reddit.com/r/sidequest/) comminity, so feel free to look into us over there if you are interested in keeping up with the most recent SideQuest or VR news from us.